Calais and A. Kent’s Hotel

 Ira Richardson and Leroy A., sons of Ira Kent, and Howard and Herbert, sons of Abdiel Kent got their business experience in the I. & A. Kent firm.
 Ira and Abdiel Kent finally turned their affairs over to the younger members of the family around 1880.
 At one time they were involved in running the general store and post office, boot and shoe factory, sawmill, brickyard, cheese factory, harness ship, blacksmith shop, creamery, and hay and feed store in Maple Corner, as well as dealing in hides and land.

 At Herbert Kent’s death in 1916 the buildings were sold and the contents were auctioned.
 Through the years it changed hands several times.
 One summer day in 1928 the owners were discovered knocking off the chimneys, brick by precious brick.
 Mrs. Ira Rich Kent rushed up the hill from “The White House” and bought the bricks (cleaned) even before they were all taken down.
 Later, through the generosity of Atwater Kent (son of Prentise Kent and grandson of Remember Kent II) A. Kent’s Hotel came back into the Kent family in 1930.
 It was used as a guest house while it was slowly restored by Mrs. Kent and the family over the years.
 During the depression some college friends summered there and helped with the restoration by scrubbing, painting, papering, etc. Furniture of the period was obtained through gifts and at auctions, thus A. Kent’s’ Hotel became a museum even while it was being restored.
-In 1953 it was given to the Vermont Historical Society by Mrs. Kent and since then it has been operated by that entity.
+In 1953 it was given to the Vermont Historical Society by Mrs. Kent.
 In 1968 a Federal grant from Title III of the Older Americans Act of 1965 was obtained which helped to finance longer hours and a larger, more informed staff in the Museum.
 A Country Craft Store with handmade articles produced by senior Vermonters was also initiated and made possible by the grant.

 This history was compiled in part from: Hemenway’s History of Washington, County, 1882; and an informal address given by Hollister Kent at the Museum opening in July, 1953.